-The licensee completed both a flood hazard MSA (Reference 7.6) and a seismic hazard MSA (Reference 7.8) for Surry.
-A generic regulatory audit plan (Reference 7.10) was issued for the reviews of the seismic and flooding MSAs.
+The licensee completed a flood hazard MSA (Reference 7.6) for D.C.
+Cook.
+A generic regulatory audit plan (Reference 7.10) was issued to support the reviews of the seismic and flooding MSAs.
 As necessary, the site-specific audit results are documented in the applicable staff assessment.
-The NRC staff reviewed the MSA submittals and issued staff assessments (References 7.7 and 7.9) documenting its review.
-The NRC staff concluded that the licensee has demonstrated that the mitigation strategies appropriately address the reevaluated hazard conditions.
-As discussed in the seismic and flooding binning letters (References 5.22 and 6.25), the staff re-visited this conclusion considering the final approved MBDBE rule.
-The staff confirmed that the conclusions in the MSA staff assessments continue to support a determination that no further regulatory actions are required.
+The NRC staff reviewed the flood hazard MSA submittal and issued a staff assessment (References 7.7) documenting its review.
+The NRC staff concluded that the licensee has demonstrated that the mitigation strategies appropriately address the reevaluated flood hazard conditions.
+As discussed in the flooding binning letter (Reference 6.25), the staff re-visited this conclusion considering the final approved MBDBE rule.
+The staff confirmed that the conclusions in the MSA staff assessments continue to support a determination that no further response or regulatory actions were required related to the flood hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter.